 How to get there?
 Just walk along the main parade street Karl Johans gate, or take the tube to Stortinget.

 One of the smallest shopping centres, located in the heart of Grønland.
 The atmosphere is not Norwegian at all and most of the customers are African, Turkish and Indian.
-Here you find La Villa Restaurant serving Turkish food and their Beyti is absolutely recommended, Max Hamburger with their extended vegetarian and vegan menu, a local pharmacy, some cheap clothing stores (with factory outlet prices), a wine shop (Vinmonopolet), a cafeteria, an Ethiopian restaurant, a halal fresh meat and chicken shop and a 24 hour supermarket.
+Here you find La Villa Restaurant serving Turkish food and their Beyti is absolutely recommended, Max Hamburger with their extended vegetarian and vegan menu, a local pharmacy, some cheap clothing stores (with factory outlet prices), a wine shop (Vinmonopolet), a cafeteria, the dumplings restaurant Kinabolle, a halal fresh meat and chicken shop and a 24 hour supermarket.

 How to get there?
 Just take the tube to Grønland metro station.